-Will you allow the shoulder to be used as a third lane after the construction is complete?
+Q Will you allow the shoulder to be used as a third lane after the construction is complete?

 This is a long-term construction project.
 The Turnpike Authority Board of Commissioners awarded a \$138.8 million contract to the Schiavone Construction Co.
 LLC of Secaucus in January.
 The work under this contract includes reconstruction of the bridge deck; repair and strengthening of the structural steel; and lighting, parapet, and drainage improvements, among other items.
 The contract covers five structures on the Extension between Interchanges 14 and 14B.
-The scheduled completion of the work is 2022.
+The work is scheduled to continue for four years.

-So will you reopen the shoulder as a third lane in 2022?
+So will you reopen the shoulder when it's done?